H2CK/privacyidea/README.md

 https://server or https://server:port if you have defined an alternative port

 ## Update Functionality
 This docker image is based on Ubuntu.
 On each start of the container an update of the used Ubuntu packages is performed.
-Due to the running update it might take a little longer until the application webtrees is available.
+Due to the running update it might take a little longer until the application privacyIDEA is available.

 ## Persistent storage of data
 Configuration files should be stored outside the container.
 Therefor you should create directories that are mapped to the container internal directories as described under Parameters.